Grabovskii/website/README.md

 I finished my Ph.D. at University of Notre Dame under the supervision of Michael Gekhtman in 2022.

-My current research interests lie in the field of cluster algebras and Poisson geometry (in particular, the Gekhtman-Shapiro-Vainshtein conjecture).
+My current research interests lie in the field of cluster algebras and Poisson geometry (in particular, the Gekhtman--Shapiro--Vainshtein conjecture).
 I'm also interested in related problems in mathematical physics, integrable systems, representation theory, quantum groups etc.

 e-mail: dvoloshy at ibs.re.kr